 Answer: The Sega Master System

-The Sega Master System was a third generation 8-bit gaming console–other consoles from the third generation included the Nintendo Entertainment System and the Atari 7800.
-Although the Master System had its share of noteworthy titles like Phantasy Star, Sonic the Hedgehog, and Golden Axe RPG, it failed to gain the traction and widespread adoption the Nintendo Entertainment System enjoyed.
+The Sega Master System is a third generation 8-bit gaming console—other consoles from the third generation include the Nintendo Entertainment System and the Atari 7800.
+Although the Sega Master System had its share of noteworthy titles like Phantasy Star, Sonic the Hedgehog, and Golden Axe, it failed to gain the traction and widespread adoption that the Nintendo Entertainment System enjoyed.